 In a related problem, back in 2009, the County Council considered restrictions on the placement, operation, and maintenance of "Newspaper Vending Boxes" (although what most of the ones needing regulation contained were not really "news", but simple advertising brochures).

 More info --->

 If these bins were actually placed where they would be useful, they might not be so bad, since trash and recycling collection would apparently be their primary purpose, with advertising secondary.
 However, many of them are placed as pictured in the following at the intersection of Rossville Blvd and Yellow Brick Rd.
 The second photo is from Nov 2021, apparently after some driver ran off the road and pushed it into the ditch.
 Maybe distracted trying to read it?

-Note that the bin is not next to the bus stop, where most of the trash is, but rather is placed by the intersection, angled out to the middle for maximum visibility to traffic.
+Note that the bin was not next to the bus stop (far left in photo), where most of the trash is, but rather was placed by the intersection, angled out to the middle for maximum visibility to traffic.
+That worked out well!

 At another intersection, there are two bins relatively close together, such that anyone walking by one, would normally walk by the other.
 They are placed to catch drivers from multiple directions, not pedestrians.